 We know you will be on vacation and the all-inclusive bar might be tempting.
 Please try and stay away from alcohol consumption for a minimum of 5 days prior to your procedure.
 Alcohol causes increased bleeding, increases the chances of infection, depresses immune functions, and may interfere with wound healing.

 Please check with your Physician about suspending any medication prior to arrival.

-You will be instructed by your surgeon or patient counselor to temporarily discontinue certain medications in the weeks ahead.
+You will be instructed by our surgeon or patient counselor to temporarily discontinue certain medications in the weeks ahead.

 It is important that you maintain a healthy diet.
 You will be on a soft mechanical diet or some form of a modified diet tailored to your surgery.
 It is important that you follow these instructions!
 It is a good idea to stock up on protein supplements like BOOST or Ensure.
-Various softer foods like well cooked pastas, eggs, soup/broths, and yogurt are also good ideas.
+Various softer foods like well-cooked pasta, eggs, soup/broths, and yogurt are also good ideas.
 We will provide you with a list of dietary suggestions in your post-op packet as well.